Pithikos/php-table-class/README.txt

    to leave a field empty.

-makeHeader("Header1", "Header2", ..
-"HeaderN");
+makeHeader("HeaderField1", "HeaderField2", ..
+"HeaderFieldN");

    Makes a header row for the table.
-An empty string can be passed to leave a field empty.
+An empty string can be passed to have an empty header.

 addClassX("Classname", X);

-   Adds class names on every cell on specific column(X).
+   Adds class names on every cell on column X. Column numbering starts from 0.

 addClassRowEvery("Classname", n, startingRow);

-   Adds class names on every n-th row starting from specific row.
+   Adds class names on every n-th row starting from the startingRow.
+Row numbering starts from 0.
    Header doesn't count as a row.